Yu-Tsern/DigitalCertificateLab/lab4/README.md

 node query.js
 ```

+## Manage certificates using smart contract

+### Reset the environment
-**_Notice: If at any point, something has been messed up.
-Feel free to reset all the blockchain related environments and start from the beginning of execution._**
+In this section, we will show you how to modify the sample code above to build a blockchain managing certificates.
+If at any point, something has been messed up.
+Feel free to reset all the blockchain related environments and start from the beginning of execution.

 ```
 sudo docker rm -f $(sudo docker ps -aq)